Kansas City Missouri, USA Travel Guide

 The Kansas City Streetcar forms the backbone of downtown transit.
 This modern, 2.2-mile (3.5 km) route connects Union Station to the River Market, primarily along Main Street.
 It provides easy access to many of the city's popular attractions, dining spots, and entertainment venues within the downtown core.

-An extensive RideKC bus network covers Kansas City, Missouri, and areas of the wider metropolitan area.
+An extensive RideKC bus network covers City Of fountains, Missouri, and areas of the wider city area.
 This includes express MAX lines, which offer more often service on major corridors.
 Buses reach neighborhoods and attractions beyond the Streetcar's route.

 Use the RideKC app or Google Maps for real-time tracking and directions.